Zylern/TGVid-Comp/README.md

 # TGVid-Comp

+A Telegram Bot To Encode Videos Using FFMPEG.

 - `Queue` This bot has queue feature.
 - `Thumbnail` This bot has thumbnail feature.
 - `OWNER` - Only those user can use the bot whose telegram id is in Variables.